gujyjean/discretecdAlgorithm/README.md

 [![Build Status](https://travis-ci.org/gujyjean/discretecdAlgorithm.svg?branch=master)](https://travis-ci.org/gujyjean/discretecdAlgorithm)

-An algorithm to learn structure of discrete Bayesian network, this package can deal with observational data, interventional data, or a misture of both.
+An algorithm to learn structure of discrete Bayesian network, this package can deal with observational data, interventional data, or a mixture of both.

 algorithm
 ---------